 Single-entry bookkeeping is simple record keeping, such as recording cash receipts, cash disbursements, purchases, and sales.
 Any other type of accounting transaction or event is recorded in a note.
 This would include equipment, inventory, and capital, for example.

 All of these records are kept in one system.
 It results in a daily summary of all cash receipts.
 Monthly reports for cash receipts, as well as cash disbursements, are also generated and these represent what ends up being the company’s overall revenue and expenses.

 While single-entry bookkeeping systems are adequate for the smallest of businesses, they often don’t go into enough detail to meet the needs of most businesses.
 This is where the double-entry bookkeeping systems come into play.
-In fact, this is the standard bookkeeping method that most small businesses use.
+In fact, this record of assets and liabilities is the standard bookkeeping method that most small businesses use.

 This system is more complex and detailed than the single-entry system.
 It assumes that each financial transaction, a business has an equal (and opposite) effect in at least two accounts.
 In other words, a credit in one account is offset by a debit in another account.
 At the end of the day, the total credits must equal the total debits.